 Darien Arts Center hosts mural painting workshop to increase involvement in creative activities

-Involvement at the seventh grade level in creative activities sits at only 10 percent according to the Search Institute survey taken by Darien students just two short years ago.
+Involvement at the seventh grade level in creative activities sits at only 10 percent according to the Search Institute survey taken by Darien students two years ago.

 The project will take place in the Darien Arts Center's Visual Arts Studio and will be open on a first come, first serve basis.
-To sign up participants should e-mail email@example.com.
-In the e-mail body please include the following: name of participant, grade level, age, and parent contact number, as well as desired session.
+To sign up participants should e-mail email@example.com by April 4.
+In the e-mail body, include the following: name of participant, grade level, age, and parent contact number as well as desired session.

 Founded in 1975, the Darien Arts Center is a non-profit organization dedicated to providing visual and performing arts programs and events for the community.
 The DAC offers educational programs in dance, visual arts, theatre and music and performances by the Darien Players and the Cabaret Theatre.
 The organization is funded by private donations, tuition fees and ticket sales.